Student Financial Services

 - UVM sends all student bills electronically.
 Students will receive bill notification e-mails sent to their UVM e-mail address.
 If you have not set up a UVM email address yet, you can do so online, and should do so immediately so that you do not miss important bills and due dates.

-- UVM bills are sent to the student and to any authorized payers the student has set up for bill access.
-Parents and other parties who wish to receive the bill must be set up as authorized payers by the student.
-To add an authorized payer login to the Student Portal.
-Under the "Student Financial Services" heading, select "Set Up Authorized Payer."
+- UVM bills are sent to the student and to any Proxies the student has set up for bill access.
+Parents and other parties who wish to receive the bill must be set up with Proxy Access by the student and authorized to access to account and billing information.
+To grant Proxy Access, login to the Student Portal.
+On the "Student Financial Services" page under the Account Access banner, select "Set Up and Manage Proxy Access."

 - Tuition bills will generally be issued after you register for classes.
 For most students, charges are due before classes begin.
 Bills are issued monthly to reflect any recent activity on your account.
 Review our scheduled bill dates.